-The Trust’s Greatest Need Fund allows us to respond swiftly and flexibly to acute need.
-It is this ability to respond to changing circumstances and emerging opportunities which makes this fund so important to the work of the Trust.
-As all donations to the Greatest Need Fund are unrestricted it equips the Trust with the flexibility and agility to allocate these funds where it can have the greatest philanthropic impact.
+Our Greatest Need Fund allows us to respond swiftly and flexibly to acute need.
+It is this ability to respond which makes this fund so important to the work of the Trust.
+As all donations to the Greatest Need Fund are unrestricted, it gives us the flexibility and agility to allocate funds to have the greatest philanthropic impact.

 The Greatest Need Fund is made possible by donations from our Irish Heritage Pioneers – we thank and proudly acknowledge the support of each one: